-In this post I discuss additional technical information about how to check for convergence in a Hierarchical Bayes MaxDiff model.
+In this post I discuss additional technical information about how to check for convergence in a hierarchical Bayes MaxDiff model.
 There are a number of diagnostic tools that you can use to check the convergence of the model.
 These include looking at the statistics of the parameter estimates themselves, checking trace plots which describe the evolution of the estimates throughout the iterations of the algorithm, and the posterior intervals which show the range of the sampled parameters.

-Hierarchical Bayes for MaxDiff models individual respondent utilities as parameters (beta) with a multivariate normal (prior) distribution.
+Hierarchical Bayes for MaxDiff models individual respondent utilities as parameters (usually denoted beta) with a multivariate normal (prior) distribution.
 The mean and covariance matrix of this distribution are themselves parameters to be estimated (this is the source of the term hierarchical in the name).
 Hierarchical Bayes uses a technique called Markov Chain Monte Carlo (MCMC) to estimate the parameters, which involves running a number of iterations where estimates of the parameters are generated at each iteration.
 This iterative sampling of parameters forms what is known as a Markov Chain.
 In this post I shall use the term sample to refer to a set of estimates of the parameters from a single iteration.

 The samples are generated from those in the previous iteration using a set of rules.
 The rules are such that once sufficient iterations have been run and the initial samples are discarded, the distribution of the samples matches the posterior distribution of the parameters given prior distributions and observations.
 In the case of MaxDiff, the observations are the respondent’s best and worst choices to the options presented to them.
 By default, Stan discards the first half of the samples.
 This is known as the warm-up.
 The latter half of the samples are used to estimate the means and standard errors of the parameters.